 Another option is to split up the next part of the story.
 The next two seasons could rely on side stories for filler episodes so that Overlord Season 4 will cover only volumes 10 through 12, which would mean the fourth season would finish with a cliffhanger ending.
-Therefore, Overlord Season 5 would focus on the Paladin of the Holy Kingdom story arc from volumes 12 and 13.
+Therefore, Overlord Season 5 would focus on finishing the Paladin of the Holy Kingdom story arc from Volume 13 and beyond.

 Either way, fans of the Overlord novel series would not be happy with the fourth season if production catches up with the books.
 The best option is to simply wait until Overlord Volume 15 is released and produce a two-cour season that adapts six books.
 Of course, that option only works well if Volume 15 provides a good stopping point.

 While none of these options are great, the situation also makes it difficult to predict when the Overlord Season 4 release date might happen.
-At the earliest, Madhouse could go the cramming, stretching, or filler routes and schedule the fourth season for 2019, but producing a two-cour fourth season with six books requires waiting until around 2021.
+At the earliest, Madhouse could go the cramming, stretching, or filler routes and schedule the fourth season for 2019 or 2020.
+Producing a two-cour fourth season with six books requires waiting until at least 2021.

 And that’s even assuming Madhouse would be involved in making Overlord Season 4.
 The anime studio is not exactly known for making sequels, so for them to produce three seasons was quite a surprise.